cooper/ferret/doc/std/Math.md

 Math.e
 ```

-The base of the natural logarithm.
+Base of the natural logarithm.

 End of the Math package.